jonblatho/covid-19/content/faq.md

 ### Frequently Asked Questions

 #### Where does this data come from?
 Most data here comes from daily reports published by the Howell County Health Department (HCHD) on their [dashboard](https://allthingsmissouri.org/county-covid-19-dashboards/howell-county/) and their [Facebook page](https://www.facebook.com/Howell-County-Health-Department-170310842983730).
-Vaccination data comes from the Missouri Department of Health and Senior Services (DHSS) [vaccine metrics page](https://health.mo.gov/living/healthcondiseases/communicable/novel-coronavirus/data/data-download-vaccine.php).
+Vaccination and testing data comes from the Missouri Department of Health and Senior Services (DHSS) [vaccine metrics](https://health.mo.gov/living/healthcondiseases/communicable/novel-coronavirus/data/data-download-vaccine.php) and [public health metrics](https://health.mo.gov/living/healthcondiseases/communicable/novel-coronavirus/data/data-download.php) pages.
 Sources corresponding to data, when available, are linked in the [All Data](../all-data) table.

 #### Why don't daily case counts here match the HCHD dashboard?
 Since case data on this dashboard is stored by town and the HCHD only reports the total number of cases per town each day, cases fall under the report date here, while on the HCHD dashboard dates cases correspond to the test date.
 Usually, the difference is within a few days.